Holonomy perturbations of the Chern-Simons functional for lens spaces: Introduction

 In the present paper we generalize the scheme of Hedden, Herald, and Kirk to the case of knots in lens spaces.
 We Heegaard-split a lens space $Y$ containing a knot $K$ into two solid tori $U_1$ and $U_2$.
-The solid torus $U_1$ contains a portion of the knot consisting of an unknotted arc $A_1$, together with a specific holonomy perturbation.
+The solid torus $U_1$ contains a portion of the knot consisting of an unknotted arc, together with a specific holonomy perturbation.
 The solid torus $U_2$ contains the remainder of the knot.
-From the Heegaard splitting of $Y$ we obtain a pair of Lagrangians $L_1$ and $L_2$ in the traceless $SU(2)$-character variety of the twice-punctured torus $R(T^2,2)$, and in many cases the points of intersection of $L_1$ and $L_2$ constitute a generating set.
+From the Heegaard splitting of $Y$ we obtain a pair of Lagrangians $L_1^\pi$ and $L_2$ in the traceless $SU(2)$-character variety of the twice-punctured torus $R(T^2,2)$, and in many cases the points of intersection of $L_1^\pi$ and $L_2$ constitute a generating set for the reduced singular instanton homology $I^\natural(Y,K)$.

-To explain the details of our scheme, we must first define several character varieties.
+To explain the details of our scheme, we must first define several character varieties that are related to the Chern-Simons functional.
 Critical points of the unperturbed Chern-Simons functional are flat connections.
-Gauge-equivalence classes of such flat connections correspond to conjugacy classes of homomorphisms $\rho:\pi_1(Y - K \cup H \cup W) \rightarrow SU(2)$, where $H$ is a small loop around $K$ and $W$ is an arc connecting $K$ to $H$, as shown in Figure \ref{fig:KHW}, and the homomorphisms are required to take loops around $K$ and $H$ to traceless matrices and loops around $W$ to $-1$.
-The space of such conjugacy classes form a character variety that we will denote by $R^\natural(Y,K)$.
-The conditions on $\rho$ involving $H$ and $W$ are imposed in order to avoid reducible connections.
+Gauge-equivalence classes of flat connections correspond to conjugacy classes of homomorphisms $\rho:\pi_1(Y - K \cup H \cup W) \rightarrow SU(2)$, where $H$ is a small loop around $K$ and $W$ is an arc connecting $K$ to $H$, as shown in Figure \ref{fig:KHW}, and the homomorphisms are required to take loops around $K$ and $H$ to traceless matrices and loops around $W$ to $-1$.
+The space of such conjugacy classes forms a character variety that we will denote by $R^\natural(Y,K)$.
+We will refer to $H \cup W$ as an \emph{earring} that has been added to the knot $K$.
+The conditions on $\rho$ involving the earring are imposed in order to avoid reducible connections; such connections prevent us from obtaining a chain complex for singular instanton homology, with a differential that squares to zero.
 It will also be useful to define a character variety $R(Y,K)$ in which we do not impose these conditions, and which consists of conjugacy classes of homomorphisms $\rho:\pi_1(Y-K) \rightarrow SU(2)$ that take loops around $K$ to traceless matrices.